 Travel north-east of Zurich and you will find Winterthur, the sixth-largest city in Switzerland with a population of 113,000.
 Continue north-east and you’ll come across Wiesendangen, a small community of some 6,000 inhabitants.
 It was here that Manuel Obafemi Akanji was born on 19 July 1995.
 It was here that he was raised by his parents.
-And it was here that he learnt how to play football – and how to prepare for life.
+And it was here that he learnt how to play football – and prepared for life.

-2017 saw him win his first senior cap and also get his first taste of top-level European competition with FC Basel.
-With Akanji at the heart of defence, the perennial Swiss title winners made it through to the Round of 16 of the UEFA Champions League.
-The up-and-coming young defender played in the group phase encounter away to Manchester United at Old Trafford (''I had goosebumps as I ran out on the pitch,''), while also playing a starring role in the home fixture, in which Basel managed to upset the English giants 1-0.
-Akanji is strong in the tackle and, as many experts have observed, possesses an uncanny ability to build the play.
-Akanji operates intelligently, not overconfidently, and has great communication skills: he speaks English, French and German, and is thus able to communicate with almost every member of what is a very international squad. ''Spanish is the only one that’s missing."
+2017 saw him win his first senior cap and get his first taste of top-level European competition with FC Basel.
+With Akanji at the heart of defence, the perennial Swiss title winners made it through to the Round of 16 in the 2017/18 UEFA Champions League.
+The up-and-coming young defender featured in the group stage clash with Manchester United at Old Trafford (''I had goose bumps as I ran out on the pitch,'') and also played a starring role in the home fixture, in which Basel upset the English giants 1-0.
+Akanji is a tough tackler and, as many experts have observed, possesses an uncanny ability to build the play.
+Akanji operates intelligently, not overconfidently, and has great communication skills: he speaks English, French and German, and can thus converse with almost all of his international team-mates. ''Spanish is the only one that’s missing."

-You might expect that languages must have been his favourite subject at school, but Akanji also has an enviable talent for mathematics.
+You might have expected languages to be his favourite subject at school, but Akanji also has an enviable talent for mathematics.
 His head multiplies faster than a pocket calculator and, ever since making an appearance on a Swiss TV show, he has built up a reputation as something of a maths genius.
 "I always enjoyed mental arithmetic from an early age," reveals Akanji: "I was just good at it."
 Whenever he’s asked to multiply two numbers between 11 and 99, the correct answer comes flying out like a shot from a gun.
 24 x 75? ''Sure, 1800.''
 Back when the classic entertainment show ''Wetten, dass…?''
-(Wanna bet, that...?) was still on TV in Germany, his friends used to joke that he should apply to go on .
+(Wanna bet, that...?) was still on German TV channel ZDF, his friends used to joke that he should apply to go on .
 Akanji would always politely decline: ''The maths geniuses who work with millions of dollars are in a different league to myself.
 I’m better off staying at this level.''